guoday/Dialog-to-Action/README.md

      #In our experiment, we set max_train as 60k and beam size as 1000.
      #If your resources can support it, you can use more and set larger beam size.
      #Suggest that you set the number of parallel as large as possible.
+     #Besides, you can send the e-mail to Daya Guo (guody5@mail2.sysu.edu.cn) to ask for the searched data.
      python BFS/run.py -mode offline -num_parallel 5 -beam_size 1000 -max_train 10000
       ```
      ***Note: max_train = 60k needs three days using 10 threads (one thread needs 70G~ memory).
 However, you don't have to wait for finishing this stage.
 For example, if you search 1% training data, you can leave this BFS program to run in the backend and jump to next stage to train D2A model.**